David Edward Byrd: Move to Los Angeles - Van Halen, Warner Bros.

+Unlike other artists, Byrd never considered commercial art to be "selling out" for money.
+"It's all art" he said in a Vanity Fair interview.
+"After all John Singer Sargent had to please the Astors.
+It's all a racket, kiddo."

-Gay Advocacy and Design
+Gay advocacy and magazine design

 In 1976, Byrd illustrated the cover of the first edition of Christopher Street Magazine, the first gay literary magazine.
 From 1984 to 1986, he was Art Director of the national gay news magazine The Advocate.

-Personal life
+Personal life and death

 In 1985, David began Byrd/Beserra Studios, with his partner Jolino Beserra, a noted Mosaic Artist.
+The couple later married, and in 2024, moved to Albuquerque, New Mexico.
+Byrd died from pneumonia, as a complication of COVID-19, at an Albuquerque hospital on February 3, 2025, at the age of 83.

 Accolades and awards

-In 1973, Byrd along with several other prominent illustrators, received a Grammy Award for the album design and packaging of Tommy (by The Who).
+In 1973, Byrd along with several other prominent illustrators, received a Grammy Award for the album packaging of the London Philharmonic Orchestra version of Tommy by the Who.

-In 2007, the Ringling College of Art and Design presented a retrospective of the work of Byrd's work.
+In 2007, the Ringling College of Art and Design presented a retrospective of Byrd's work.

+Byrd's autobiography POSTER CHILD: The Psychedelic Art & Technicolor Life of David Edward Byrd, written with co-author Robert von Goeben, was released in 2023 by Abrams Books.